Groups and Committees

 Each standing committee is accompanied by (a) leadership contact(s).

-Administration – Jeff Arbour, Keith Camann, Doug Paterson, Frank Webster
+Administration – Jeff Arbour, Nancy Frank, Doug Paterson, Patty Wilson

 The Administration Committee supports financial and property related activities for the church.
 Financial responsibility includes preparation of an annual budget for consideration and ultimate approval by Session, investments, and monthly financial updates.
 Property responsibilities upkeep and maintenance of the church facility as well as the outdoor property as well.
 This is accomplished through a group of church volunteers and, when, needed outside contractors.
 The committee also reviews all requests for use of the church facility and sets policy and pricing for such requests.
 Information technology also falls under this committee.